aniasse/forum-authentication/README.md

 The `Database` directory includes files related to database management, such as SQL commands, constants, database initialization, and table definitions.

-### Filter

-The `Filter` directory contains files related to post filtering functions.

-### front-end tools

-The `front-end tools` directory is dedicated to frontend resources, including CSS files, images, and JavaScript scripts.

 ### handlers

 The `handlers` directory may contain request handler functions or other features related to processing user requests.